RealTimeChris/simdjson/CONTRIBUTING.md

 - The library is focused on performance.
 Well-documented performance optimization are invited.
 - Fixes to known or newly discovered bugs are always welcome.
 Typically, a bug fix should come with a test demonstrating that the bug has been fixed.
-- The simdjson library is advanced software and maintainability and flexibility are always a concern.
+- The simdjson2 library is advanced software and maintainability and flexibility are always a concern.
 Specific contributions to improve maintainability and flexibility are invited.

 We discourage the following types of contributions: